 The Master of Professional Practice (Engineering) is designed for experienced engineering professionals seeking to progress their career through a professionally recognised postgraduate qualification.

-Graduates of the Master of Professional Practice (Engineering) will automatically attain Chartered membership status with Engineers Australia.
-Additionally, those eligible for Engineers Australia membership as a Professional Engineers will be given professional registration as a professional engineer (National Engineers Register).
+Graduates of the Master of Professional Practice (Engineering) will automatically attain Chartered* membership status with Engineers Australia and will also be eligible for registration on the National Engineer Register*.
 Upon completion of this program, graduates will have demonstrated advanced skills and complex knowledge in their engineering area of practice.

-Graduates of the Master of Professional Practice (Engineering) will automatically be given professional registration as a professional engineer (National Engineers Register), and attain Engineers Australia Chartered membership status, providing them a clear path to Chartered and independent practice as an engineering professional.
+Graduates of the Master of Professional Practice (Engineering) will automatically be given professional registration (National Engineers Register), and attain Engineers Australia Chartered membership status (at their membership level), providing them a clear path to Chartered and independent practice as an engineering professional.

 Course learning outcomes